-- 1 - 2 cups sweetened shredded coconut, toasted*
+- 1 1/4 cups (95g) sweetened shredded coconut, toasted or untoasted

 - Preheat oven to 350 degrees.
-Butter 2 9-inch round cake pans and line bottoms with a round of parchment paper.
-Butter parchment paper and lightly dust pans with flour (shaking out excess).
+Butter two 9-inch round cake pans (at least 2-inch tall) and line bottoms with a round of parchment paper.
+Butter parchment paper and lightly dust pans with flour, shake out excess.

 - In a small mixing bowl, stir together finely chopped pineapple with 1/4 cup all-purpose flour, set aside.

 - In a medium mixing bowl whisk together remaining 2 1/4 cups flour, the baking soda, cinnamon, nutmeg and salt.

 - In a separate large mixing bowl, using an electric hand mixer set on medium-high speed, whip together granulated sugar, brown sugar and eggs until pale and fluffy, about 3 - 4 minutes.